andys-coming/Blog/README.md

 ## How to run the application locally

+If you are using the GitHub CLI, then you can run the following command in your terminal in order to pull down the repository

+## `gh repo clone andys-coming/Blog && cd Blog`

-In the project directory, you can run the following command in order to install all dependencies:
+You can then run the following command in order to install all dependencies:

 ### `yarn`